Mitigating Temporal Misalignment by Discarding Outdated Facts: Acknowledgements

 \section{Acknowledgements}

 The work was partially supported by Google Research Award, a gift from HomeDepot, and a grant from UT Machine Learning Lab.
-The authors would like to thank the members of the UT Austin NLP community and Jordan Boyd-Graber for helpful discussions to improve the paper.
+This work was in part supported by Cisco Research.
+Any opinions, findings and conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of Cisco Research.
+The authors would like to thank the members of the UT Austin NLP community and Jordan Boyd-Graber for helpful discussions.